How many cameras do you have in your collection?

 How long did it take you to get to this point?

-What are your favorite subjects to shoot?
+What are your favorites subjects to shoot?

 Which one in particular is your go-to camera and lenses?
 Why?

 Currently my go-to cameras are the Nikon FM2n with 28mm or 35mm lens, Konica Hexar AF, and Lomo LC-Wide.
 The FM2n is a very reliable camera unit - with a small battery in it to help me meter, I’m pretty much ready to roll (pardon the pun).
 I hardly use zoom lenses and 50mm is a bit tight for my POV so I always go with either 28mm or 35mm.

 I just recently obtained the Hexar which is one of my ‘white whale’ cameras - this is a great travel camera with a fast fixed lens.
 The battery is a bit scarce but has interestingly very long lifespan.

 As for LC-Wide.
 It’s very pocketable, ISO goes up to 1600, has surprisingly sharp (albeit slow) wide angle lens and with batteries that can be easily found - it’s the perfect on-the-go camera body which fits my busy lifestyle.